 Radiofrequency ablation, in which high-frequency electrical current is used to destroy tumor cells, is a newer technique that can sometimes be used in patients who have small, early-stage tumors or small tumors that have recurred in a previously irradiated chest.
 This procedure may preserve more lung function than open surgery does and, because it is less invasive, may be appropriate for patients who are not candidates for open surgery.

 In extensive-stage disease, treatment is based on chemotherapy rather than radiation therapy, although radiation therapy is often used as palliative treatment for metastases to bone or brain.
 In patients with an excellent response to chemotherapy, prophylactic brain irradiation is sometimes used as in limited-stage SCLC to prevent growth of SCLC in the brain.
+In rare, selected patients who have a near-complete response to chemotherapy, thoracic radiation therapy is sometimes thought to improve disease control.
 It is unclear whether replacing etoposide with topoisomerase inhibitors (irinotecan or topotecan) improves survival.
 These drugs alone or in combination with other drugs are also commonly used in refractory disease and in cancer of either stage that has recurred.

 In general, recurrent SCLC carries a poor prognosis, although patients who maintain a good performance status should be offered a clinical trial.

 Treatment for NSCLC typically involves assessment of eligibility for surgery followed by choice of surgery, chemotherapy, radiation therapy, or a combination of modalities as appropriate, depending on tumor type and stage.